This is the multi-page printable view of this section. Click here to print.

 Prerequisites

-• A namespace you can use for your application.
-The examples below use team-a.
+• A dedicated namespace for the shared Gateway.
+The examples use gateway.

 Gateway describes the listeners.
-Put it in your own namespace and reference the cluster GatewayClass named eg.
+Put it in the dedicated gateway namespace and reference the cluster GatewayClass named eg. The allowedRoutes selector is what lets routes in other namespaces attach.

 Create a file called gateway.yaml with the following content: